Skip to main content

 }

-Geometry — QuadrilateralsQuadrilaterals form a hierarchy: square ⊂ rectangle ⊂ parallelogram ⊂ quadrilateral.
+Geometry — QuadrilateralsQuadrilaterals form a hierarchy: square ⊂ (rhombus ∩ rectangle) ⊂ parallelogram ⊂ trapezoid ⊂ quadrilateral.
 Boolean logic mirrors set inclusion — a square satisfies all conditions that a rectangle satisfies, plus more.
+The order of classification checks encodes the "most specific first" principle from set theory.

 Right Angle Test

-Given three angles of a triangle (in degrees), write a program that verifies they sum to 180°, checks for a right angle, and checks for equiangularity.
+Given three angles of a triangle (as Input(number:)), write a program that verifies they sum to 180°, checks for a right angle, and checks for equiangularity.

-1. Verifies they sum to 180° (prints a warning if not)
+1. Verifies that all three angles sum to 180° (prints a warning if not)

-2. Checks whether the triangle is right-angled (has a 90° angle)
+2. Checks whether the triangle is right-angled (has at least one 90° angle)

-3. Checks whether it is equiangular (all angles equal — which also means equilateral)
+3. Checks whether it is equiangular (all three angles equal)

 Solution